 Highlights of IUI at our centre

-- Brief uterine cramping can occur during or after procedure, which can be relieved by mild analgesics.
+IUI is a very safe treatment and complications are infrequent.
+Brief uterine cramping can occur during or after a procedure, which can be relieved by mild analgesics.